 Valdivia sites are famously looted and Valdivia figurines are famously faked.
 A few years back I started doing some initial work into looting in Ecuador (which led to fieldwork in Quito and the cloud forest that didn’t really go anywhere as of yet) and I, like anyone else going down that road, came across Bruhns and Hammond’s 1983 Journal of Field Archaeology piece ‘A Visit to Valdivia’.
 Knowing nothing at all about Ecuador at the time, I had never heard of Valdivia, a wonder since the only Ecuadorian archaeology books that Cambridge owns are a few by the late Betty Meggars and Emilio Estrada from the 1950s and 1960s which link uber-ancient Ecuador to Jomon Period Japan (yeah…I know).
 As Bruhns and Hammond relate, Meggars detected faking at Valdivia immediately after the start of her excavations: practical jokers who discovered a market for their copies.
 As the market for the pieces grew, the presumed fakes get more and more elaborate and fanciful…and Valdivia sites were just looted to pieces.

-Cycladic Figurine problem: the corpus is mostly looted, it contains tons of forms not found in the limited archaeological excavations that have been conducted, and we intellectual consumers of artefacts don't know what to believe.
-To me Valdivia figurines are the perfect looting Catch 22: they warrant study so that the interested public can learn about 'the oldest', but they can't be studied because collectors wanted 'the oldest' so sites were looted and buckets of fakes were produced.
+So really with Valdivia we are left with a situation where we don’t know what is real.
+It is directly comparable to the Cycladic Figurine problem: the corpus is mostly looted, it contains tons of forms not found in the limited archaeological excavations that have been conducted, and we intellectual consumers of artefacts don’t know what to believe.
+To me Valdivia figurines are the perfect looting Catch 22: they warrant study so that the interested public can learn about ‘the oldest’, but they can’t be studied because collectors wanted ‘the oldest’ so sites were looted and buckets of fakes were produced.

 In 2007 I bought a fake Valdivia figurine in Otavalo which now stands in a Spondylus shell on my counter and watches me cook.
 The fella selling it to me told me it was real.
 I knew it wasn’t but made to put it back saying something along the lines that law breaking makes me sick.
 He quickly agreed that it wasn’t real and cut his asking price by a ton.
 Que Sera.